 PicoWay Laser – The Leading Technology

 The PicoWay is the latest generation Picosecond laser and the most appropriate treatment for melasma.
 The unique picosecond speed of the laser creates photo-acoustic energy to shatter the pigment, avoiding the production of heat during treatment.

 The PicoWay removes skin pigmentation by delivering ultra-fast pulses of energy, creating a shockwave that fragments the pigment and allows the body’s immune system eliminate the dispersed pigment.
 Typically, 3 to 4 treatments are required with maintenance treatments to help manage recurrence.
 The clinicians at Detail Smoother Skin are responsible for explaining the management process thoroughly during your free consultation.
 Each expertly trained and accredited clinician will assess your skin type and adjust the laser to provide the optimum setting to deliver the results you expect with minimum discomfort.

 To view our pricing, simply click on the button below:

-At Detail Smoother Skin Clinic, Sydney’s skin specialists, we offer a free consultation where a skin expert will assess your skin and discuss treatment options with you.
+At Eden Laser Clinic, Sydney’s skin specialists, we offer a free consultation where a skin expert will assess your skin and discuss treatment options with you.
 We offer personalised skin care strategies to treat your skin concerns.
 During your free consultation we will discuss with you how many treatments are needed, a written quote with cost and specific information you will need to follow before, during and after your treatment.

-If you have never been to Detail Smoother Skin Clinic, you can either give us a call on 02 9251 9966 or click on one of the buttons below to ask a question or book a free consultation online.
+If you have never been to Eden Laser Clinic, you can either give us a call on 02 9251 9966 or click on one of the buttons below to ask a question or book a free consultation online.